Frequently Asked Questions

 Kindergarten – 9th grade will be offered for the 2019-2020 school year.

 - Where is the school located?

-TASA is located in the school wing of Congregation Rodfei Sholom, located at 3003 Sholom Place, Suite 200, San Antonio, TX 78230.
+TASA is located in the education wing of Congregation Rodfei Sholom, located at 3003 Sholom Drive, Suite 200, San Antonio, TX 78230.